 Recently, I asked myself why I didn't have the energy to constantly work on projects and generally get things done.
 After coming home from work, I would cook dinner and read a book, but generally not accomplish much else.
 Except on days when I worked at home.
 Changing up my commute between biking, taking a train or bus, and driving seemed to have no affect, so I looked at how the conditions were different between home and the Instructables lab.
 Most notably, I worked at a standing desk at home, while I sat at the lab.
 The physical work was largely the same – working at a computer and talking on the phone – as was the environment in terms of natural light and noise level.

 Around this same time, I heard John Ratey speak at conference.
 He's been studying how exercise – even low levels – strongly contributes to brain function in the elderly and attention and behavior in school children.
 The short of it is this: the more active you are, the better your health and brain function.

 In a typical week, I was getting about an hour of biking, running, swimming, or, if I was lucky, kitesurfing, every day.
 However, I was also awake and sedentary for double digit hours everyday.
 So, I decided to take it up notch and start walking while I worked at my computer at the lab.
 If it did nothing for my health or energy levels, it would at least make the Instructables lab more eccentric, and that in itself was enough.

 I hate exercise in almost all forms.
 And it shows.
 So when I heard Eric talk about a treadmill desk, I knew that was for me!
 It's like exercise that you don't have to pay attention to.
 Plus I HATE sitting at a desk all day!
 Snooze-city.

+What finally spurred me to action was that I hurt my back from sitting too much!
 No kidding!
 So I built myself a make-shift standing desk out of a milk crate and some coffee tins.
 Not so awesome.
 The treadmill seemed like a double-tasker.
 Standing desk + free exercise when I wanted it.

 Also, I wanted Eric to think I was cool.
 And concerned about brain function and all that junk.
 So.
 You know.
 There's that.
 I think it worked.